embEDUx/documentation/src/background/implementation/buildserver.md

 product repositories.
 All the components that run on the buildserver will be contained by **Docker** containers.

-# Setup routine With Ansible
+# Setup Routine With Ansible
 The [evaluation chose Ansible](../evaluation/buildserver-setuproutine.md) for the implementation of the setup routine.
 The tasks are be grouped into roles and plays, with the target architectures being variable.
 This allows to reuse